It’s time to get serious with Autodesk Fusion.

 Extensions

 Customers are always a little sceptical about add-ons, but to be fair, there are good and bad points.
-The good is they can be activated when needed, and the bad is the additional cost.
+The good is that they can be activated when needed, and the bad is the additional cost.

 But think of it this way: when you get a new project, you outline and plan all the resources you need for the job; why not factor in the use of software with this?
 When you go out to your customer with a price, make sure you incorporate advanced manufacturing software to do the tasks outlined in the project; if you don’t need them afterwards, you don’t purchase again.